 A written delivery policy helps you be clear about what customers can expect.
 In your policy, set out:

-If you sell to overseas customers, add customs forms to your to-do list.
+And add customs forms to your to-do list.
 On these forms, you write what’s in the package, how much it costs, and confirm it’s not a gift.
 This tells customs officers in the destination country that your package is safe, plus it lets them collect taxes on certain items.

 Customers are responsible for paying any taxes, so remind them taxes may apply.
 Find a place on your online store to set out your delivery policy, so customers are well informed.